Masterzach32/SideScrollerProject/README.md

 --

-All changes that will be in v0.1.5 Alpha:
+All changes that will be in v0.1.5 Alpha - Mob Update:
-- Text can properly centered
+- Text can be properly centered
 - Progress bar in loading screen
 - Player can now rewind
 - New debug mode (for testing only, may be removed)